#1 Trusted Cybersecurity News Platform

 Apr 24, 2024 Malware / Endpoint Security

-Cybersecurity researchers have discovered an ongoing attack campaign that's leveraging phishing emails to deliver malware called SSLoad .
+Cybersecurity researchers have discovered an ongoing attack campaign that's leveraging phishing emails to deliver a malware called SSLoad .
 The campaign, codenamed FROZEN#SHADOW by Securonix, also involves the deployment of Cobalt Strike and the ConnectWise ScreenConnect remote desktop software.
 "SSLoad is designed to stealthily infiltrate systems, gather sensitive information and transmit its findings back to its operators," security researchers Den Iuzvyk, Tim Peck, and Oleg Kolesnikov said in a report shared with The Hacker News.
 "Once inside the system, SSLoad deploys multiple backdoors and payloads to maintain persistence and avoid detection."
 Attack chains involve the use of phishing messages to randomly target organizations in Asia, Europe, and the Americas, with emails containing links that lead to the retrieval of a JavaScript file that kicks off the infection flow.
-Earlier this month, Palo Alto Networks uncovered at least two different methods
+Earlier this month, Palo Alto Networks uncovered at least two different method

 Akira Ransomware Gang Extorts $42 Million; Now Targets Linux Servers